espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-7/index.md

 To measure the power consumption, we use the **J5** jumper and a power analysis tool, like the [JouleScope](https://www.joulescope.com/) or the [PPK2](https://www.nordicsemi.com/Products/Development-hardware/Power-Profiler-Kit-2).

-**LED blink running on HP-core**
+**LED blink running on HP core**

-Running on the HP-core, the average power consumption in a 10 seconds window is: **22.32mA**.
+Running on the HP core, the average power consumption in a 10 seconds window is: **22.32mA**.

 {{< gallery >}}
   <img src="../assets/ulp-hp-core.webp" />
 {{< /gallery >}}

-**LED blink running on the LP-core**
+**LED blink running on the LP core**

-Running on the LP-core, the average power consumption in a 10 seconds window is: **2.97mA**.
+Running on the LP core, the average power consumption in a 10 seconds window is: **2.97mA**.

 {{< gallery >}}
   <img src="../assets/ulp-lp-core.webp" />
 {{< /gallery >}}

-The power reduction when switching from the HP-core to the LP-core is approximately **86.7%** for a similar task.
+When switching from the HP core to the LP core, the power reduces approximately by **86.7%** for a similar task.

 You can explore more examples for the ULP, including: